Ryan Model 147: Ryan Model 147S Buffalo Hunter

 The Model 147S drones were built in a number of different production "blocks".
 The initial 147S block was designated the Model 147SA, and the subtype performed its initial operational flight in December 1967.

 The Air Force was impressed by the results of the Model 147SA missions and ordered a second batch of Model 147SBs.
 The Model 147SB carried a "multiple altitude control system" (MACS) that allowed it to shift in flight between three preprogrammed altitudes ranging from 1,000 to 20,000 ft, making it much more unpredictable.
 It also had improved gyros to permit tighter turns.
 Initial flights began in March 1968, with the Model 147SAs then being phased out by attrition.

 The next block of 147S family was the Model 147SRE, intended for the night reconnaissance role.
 Instead of the white-light strobe used on the Model 147NRE, the 147SRE used an infrared strobe which was barely noticeable from the ground, and infrared film.
 The 147SRE also featured an improved guidance system with Doppler navigation radar and flew its first mission in November 1968.
 Although the Model 147SRE performed well, photo interpreters found the infrared images difficult to inspect and sometimes failed to spot targets.

 The low-level 147S flights were "exciting" by the standards of robot warfare.
 One suffered a malfunction in its flight-control computer and decided to fly at an altitude of 150 ft instead of 1,500 ft as planned.
 The drone made it back safely, though photo interpreters were startled to find out that the images included a picture of a power line tower, taken from underneath the power lines.

 Losses were heavy at the 1,000 to 1,500 ft altitude set for early Model 147S missions, so the flight altitude was changed to 500 ft.
 The drones were used in missions over Hanoi and Haiphong which had powerful air defenses.
-One Model 147S took a picture of an SA-2 streaking past, followed by a picture of the missile exploding; then — due to an autopilot programming error — the drone skirted a ridgeline, just missing the treetops.
+One Model 147S took a picture of an S-75 streaking past, followed by a picture of the missile exploding; then — due to an autopilot programming error — the drone skirted a ridgeline, just missing the treetops.